plone/training/voltohandson/quickstart.rst

 ==================

 We need to build two environments.
-Start two terminal sessions, one for each environment, Plone and yarn, and a third session to issue git and other shell commands.
+Start two terminal sessions, one for each environment, Plone and Yarn, and a third session to issue Git and other shell commands.

 Plone environment